BrunoCompute/Public-Data-Project/README.md

 ## Project Components
 - Detailed instructions and insights into the project.
-- The report for replic
+- The report for replication.

 Detailed instructions and insights into the project.
 - A walkthrough of the project and its features.